students in a class discussion about their knowledge of surface area,

 Go on-line to the Side Length, Volume, and Surface Area of Similar Solids Applet.

-When the applet opens, students should click on "Show Surface Area."
+When the applet opens, students should click on "Measures" under the 3D mode.

 There are two similar rectangular prisms, one purple and one red.
 The

-unit, and height is 1 unit.
+units, and height is 7 units.
 Students should use the slide bar or the

 red dot to change the size of the purple rectangular prism.